-- (b) Should the employee be called out again within that 2 hour period no further minimum payment shall apply to that work which shall be separately paid for at the applicable overtime rate until the overtime is completed. - (c) Time worked in clause 18.4 is to be calculated from the time of commencement and cessation of duty at the employee's normal place of work or other designated place. - (d) Clause 18.4 does not apply where: - (i) the overtime is continuous with the start or finish of ordinary time. - (ii) it is customary for the employee to return to the employer's premises to perform a specific job outside the employee's ordinary working hours.
+- (a) An employee (other than an employee on call) having been recalled to perform duty after leaving the employer's premises shall be paid for the time worked with a minimum payment as for 2 hours for each call out at the prescribed overtime rate, provided that such minimum payment shall not apply where the overtime is performed immediately preceding and/or is continuous with ordinary hours of duty. - (b) Should the employee be called out again within that 2 hour period no further minimum payment shall apply to that work which shall be separately paid for at the applicable overtime rate until the overtime is completed. - (c) Time worked in clause 18.4 is to be calculated from the time of commencement and cessation of duty at the employee's normal place of work or other designated place. - (d) Clause 18.4 does not apply where: - (i) the overtime is continuous with the start or finish of ordinary time. - (ii) it is customary for the employee to return to the employer's premises to perform a specific job outside the employee's ordinary working hours.

-18.5 Transport costs on recall - fire and rescue stream25 (QFRS 5.4.4)
+18.5 Transport costs on recall from on call - fire and rescue stream (QFRS 5.4.4)

-- (a) Where an employee in the fire and rescue stream (other than a Chief Superintendent) is recalled to perform work during an off duty period the employee shall be provided with transport to and from the employee's home or be refunded the cost of such transport. - (b) Payment in accordance with clause 18.5 shall only apply where an employee has made trips to and from work that are additional to travel resulting from such employee's ordinary hours of work.
+- (a) Where an employee in the fire and rescue stream (other than a Senior Officer) is recalled to perform work during an off duty period the employee shall be provided with transport to and from the employee's home or be refunded the cost of such transport. - (b) Payment in accordance with clause 18.5 shall only apply where an employee has made trips to and from work that are additional to travel resulting from such employee's ordinary hours of work.